EMPAT94/empat94.github.io/_gs/tutorial.md

 'What in the hell is that name?'
 I was in disbelief.
 However, I was not swayed from my goal - the giant loaf mere 20 meters ahead of me granted no such respite.

 "Incendio!
 Incendio!
 Incendio!
 Incendio!
 Incendio!
 Incendio!"
 I jabbered.
-I had used my new skills to aim right at the eyelid.
+I had used my new Skills to aim right at the eyelid.
 As soon as the last word escaped my lips, I ran with all my might back to the entrance.
 My companions had already made themselves scarce.

 Just as I reached the entrance, I heard Betty's declaration as her splinter merged with her original: "This is level 9 of the Tutorial Dungeon - Yakawawiak's Pit!"